-Which challenge theme(s) is this objective responding to?

-D Objective Dy Improve each stone, interchanges, dren off and lowever perking D Objective D: Improve coach stops, interchanges, drop-off and layover parking facilities, including better facilities for drivers, making them more attractive places to wait, rest and interchange.
-Why is this objective required?
-All types of coach services use a variety of stops, drop off points, interchange and longer- term layover parking locations.
+D Objective D: Improve coach stops, interchanges, drop-off and layover parking facilities, including better facilities for drivers, making them more attractive places to wait, rest and interchange.

+All types of coach services use a variety of stops, drop off points, interchange and longer-term layover parking locations.

 For coach drivers, these facilities present the important opportunity to rest after a long journey.
 It is important therefore that good quality facilities are available which are easy to access including toilets.
 It is also important to consider the availability of appropriate charging infrastructure ahead of need.
 The evidence base has indicated that the availability of facilities varies and that some layover parking facilities are located in remote areas.

 For passengers, the design, layout and general ambience of stops and interchanges could enhance the experience of travelling by coach, and the evidence base case studies have demonstrated that facilities vary significantly in quality, and that the quality of facilities do not necessarily increase in proportion to the number of coach services or level of passenger demand.
-Which challenge theme(s) is this objective responding to?

 E Objective E: Increase engagement and encourage more coordinated and transparent decision-making and action across the region to support the long-term resilience and vitality of the region's coach sector.
-Why is this objective required?

 Change cannot happen without coordination between the different stakeholders.
 Coach operators, both small and large, locally based and those based further afield but with a vested interest in the region, should have the ability to raise concerns, share knowledge and participate in initiatives which lead to improvements which benefit all types of coach services.

 Whilst it is clearly evident that organisations like CPT play a very important role in raising the profile of the coach sector nationally and regionally, there would be benefit in further integration of discussions concerning the coach sector with operators alongside local authorities and potentially other transport bodies including the rail and bus sectors, to ensure more joined-up decisions are made.
-Which challenge theme(s) is this objective responding to?
-L